codio-content/OCR_J276_1.8-Cultural-issues-privacy-stakeholders-and-proprietary-and-open-source-software/.guides/content/The-cultural-impact-of-computer-science-3aa3.md

-Computer science has had a huge effect on all cultures and societies and the ways in which
+Computer science has had a huge effect on all cultures and societies and  the ways in which people live, work and interact with each other.